statechannels/go-nitro/.adr/0008-data-types-solidity-go-ts.md

 Implications for Solidity: No change.
 There is still the chance of an overflow when computing `timestamp + challengeDuration`, so this must be checked off-chain (as ever)!

 Implications for Typescript: No change.
 There is a chance of the same overflow as for Solidity.

+## Decision 3

+We acknowledge that the type systems of the various runtimes discussed here is limited in the extent to which it can protect from things like overflows or mismatches between runtimes.
+Future solutions may include runtime checks / validation of variables during serde.